blog-banner-image

 Forensic Accountant Career Outlook

-The US Bureau of Labor Statistics (BLS) reports that accounting is a profession on the rise.
-From 2022 to 2032, there is a projected 4 percent increase in openings for accountants and auditors—slightly higher than the growth rate expected for occupations nationally during the same period.
+The US Bureau of Labor Statistics (BLS 2024) reports that accounting is a profession on the rise.
+From 2023 to 2033, there is a projected 6 percent increase in openings for accountants and auditors.

 Forensic Accountant Salary

-In the 2022 survey “Compensation Guide for Anti-Fraud Professionals,” the Association of Certified Fraud Examiners (CFEs) found that forensic accountants are the highest-paid accounting professionals.
+In the survey, “Compensation Guide for Anti-Fraud Professionals,” the Association of Certified Fraud Examiners (CFEs) found that forensic accountants are the highest-paid accounting professionals.
 Highlights from the report include:

 The biannual survey illustrates that having professional certifications can enhance a person’s earning potential.
 Read on to learn more about certifications in the section below.